5iri/OnshapeArm/README.md

 # Manipulator Work

-Welcome to the **Manipulator Work** repository!
+Welcome to the **OnshapeArm** repository!
 This project focuses on the design and analysis of a 3-DOF (Degrees of Freedom) manipulator, intended for various robotics applications.
 The manipulator's CAD model was created using Onshape.

 ---